-During calendar 2014, the Company intends to undertake the following steps to mitigate the risk that the Conflict Minerals necessary to the functionality of its Products benefit armed groups in the Covered Countries, including taking the additional due diligence steps noted below:
+During calendar 2015, the Company intends to undertake the following steps to mitigate the risk that the Conflict Minerals necessary to the functionality of its Products benefit armed groups in the Covered Countries, including taking the additional due diligence steps noted below:

-- Strattec intends to continue to obtain additional information from our suppliers of parts, components or raw materials that may contain Conflict Minerals to confirm from such suppliers that the Conflict Minerals either do not originate in a Covered Country or do not benefit armed groups in the Covered Countries.
-Strattec intends to obtain a conflict free source for such Conflict Minerals with the goal of ultimately using only conflict free smelters within a time frame that is dependent on our ability to obtain alternate suppliers for parts, components and raw materials that are material to our products. - Strattec will modify Strattec's supplier quality manual, which is provided to all of the suppliers in Strattec's supply base, to include a policy on cooperating with, and assisting, Strattec in its compliance and reporting obligations under Rule 13p-1. - Strattec intends to continue to certify our existing suppliers and certify new suppliers annually through documentation and identification of smelters, including continuing to request information and supporting data from each supplier of raw materials, components or parts that contain Conflict Minerals during 2014 by utilizing the EICC Reporting Template and other Strattec customized tracking sheets for organizing information and requesting responses that identifies material down to the smelter. - Strattec will continue to follow its due diligence process to review and validate supplier responses that are obtained in support of Strattec's 2014 Conflict Minerals reporting. - Strattec will continue to independently confirm that the smelters that have been identified by suppliers in their certifications or disclosures to us are conflict free as identified by programs such as the EICC Conflict Free Smelter program and other similar programs.
-Strattec is accomplishing this by checking the identified smelters against the list of Conflict Free Smelters. - Strattec will consider adopting a separate Conflict Minerals Policy (in addition to the planned modifications to the Strattec supplier quality manual) to support and formalize its policy with respect to sourcing of Conflict Minerals. - Strattec will maintain documents and records electronically regarding the source of Conflict Minerals used by its suppliers.
+Strattec intends to continue to obtain additional information from our suppliers of parts, components or raw materials that may contain Conflict Minerals to confirm from such suppliers that the Conflict Minerals either do not originate in a Covered Country or do not benefit armed groups in the Covered Countries.
+Strattec intends to obtain a conflict free source for such Conflict Minerals with the goal of ultimately using only conflict free smelters within a time frame that is dependent on our ability to obtain alternate suppliers for parts, components and raw materials that are material to our products.

+Strattec intends to continue to certify its existing suppliers and certify new suppliers annually through documentation and identification of smelters, including continuing to request information and supporting data from each supplier of raw materials, components or parts to Strattec that contain Conflict Minerals during 2015 by utilizing the EICC Reporting Template and other Strattec customized tracking sheets for organizing information and requesting responses that identifies the applicable material down to the smelter.

-• Strattec will continue to seek agreement from its suppliers to include a Conflict Minerals clause in Strattec's standard terms and conditions of purchase and Strattec will review all current or open purchase orders to determine whether an amendment is appropriate to include similar provisions regarding supplier cooperation with Strattec in its compliance with Rule 13p-1.
+- Strattec will continue to follow its due diligence process to review and validate supplier responses that are obtained in support of Strattec's 2015 Conflict Minerals reporting. - Strattec will continue to independently confirm that the smelters that have been identified by suppliers in their certifications or disclosures to us are in fact conflict free as identified by programs such as the EICC Conflict Free Smelter program and other similar programs.
+Strattec is accomplishing this by checking the identified smelters against the list of Conflict Free Smelters. - Strattec has adopted a separate Conflict Minerals Policy (in addition to the modifications to the Strattec supplier quality manual) to support and formalize its policy with respect to sourcing of Conflict Minerals which is posted under the "Company Supplier Quality" tab on our website at www.strattec.com. - Strattec will maintain documents and records electronically regarding the source of Conflict Minerals used by its suppliers. - Strattec will continue to seek agreement from its suppliers to include a Conflict Minerals clause in Strattec's standard terms and conditions of purchase and Strattec will review all current or open purchase orders to determine whether an amendment is appropriate to include similar provisions regarding supplier cooperation with Strattec in its compliance with Rule 13p-1. - On new product programs, Strattec's program management leaders are required to show the status of supplier parts as being 100% compliant with Strattec's Conflict Mineral Policy in order for the supplier to be awarded a purchase order for the supplier's component or assembly.